IBE160/SG-Gruppe-Stavanger/proposal.md

 - 80% of test users can add food and get recipe suggestions within first session.
 - Recipe search loads within 2 seconds.
 - App is intuitive without requiring a tutorial.
+- At least 25% of users engage with a Phase 2 feature (e.g., Upcycling) within the first month of its release.

 ### Technical
 - ≥99% uptime on Vercel + Supabase.